 I think this area is improving, but I personally feel there is still some stigma associated with having dyslexia.

 At uni, we (those with dyslexia) were the people that ‘got given loads of free stuff’ ‘got leeway with grammar and spelling on written assignments’, and had ‘sooo much extra time in exams’.
 Yes, all this stuff happened but without it, those with dyslexia could not have been on an equal playing field.
 Achieving your best is what everyone strives for at uni, however, if you can’t do your best because you don’t have the resources you need then it’s pointless.

 I feel the same stigma exists at work for many people but I know this isn’t always the case.
 Previously I wouldn’t ever disclose that I was dyslexic on a job application or in an interview, and it would only be something I revealed once I was settled into a job, if at all.
-However with my current role, I told them at interview stages I am dyslexic, and it made no difference to whether I got the job.
-If anything, it showed that I was an honest and open person, which for many employers is something they value.
+However with my previous role, I told them at interview stages I am dyslexic, and it made no difference to whether I got the job.
+If anything, it showed that I was an honest and open person, which for many employers was something they valued.
 Telling a potential employer at interview stages also means that if you ever find yourself doing tests or assessments to get the job, they might be able to offer some differentiation in the test or allow you additional time to complete it.

 I felt there would also be some stigma with blogging, so I would never tell people I was dyslexic – I assumed people probably just thought I wasn’t a particularly good writer… but I think it’s so important to tell people!
 People will never be able to help, sympathise or provide solutions if you don’t say anything.

 What’s out there to help?